 • Custom CSS – Though expert professionals create all form designs, they might not always suit your needs exactly how you want.
 In such cases, you can use your CSS knowledge to write custom codes to customize forms.
 This allows you to align all forms to your brand voice.

-• 30+ Form Fields – You aren’t limited to a few form fields anymore.
-Gravity Forms offer more than 30 fields to include in your forms to collect detailed information from users.
-Most alternatives may also provide a similar amount of form fields.
+• 30+ Form Fields – Gravity Forms offer more than 30 fields to include in your forms to collect detailed information from users.
+Form fields include basic fields like single line and paragraph text, to more advanced fields like file upload, multi-select, and quizzes and surveys.

 Data Collection